 The Herb Martyr Trail is accessible from four locations.

 The northern terminus is at the lower Herb Martyr parking area.
 Heading west out of Portal, follow the paved road as it turns southwest into Cave Creek Canyon.
 After three quarters of a mile you will cross the National Forest boundary and the road becomes Forest Road 42.
 Continue on the paved road 3.3 miles, at which point you will cross a bridge and the pavement ends.
 After an additional two thirds of a mile on the dirt road you will pass the Southwestern Research Station.
 Just beyond, turn left onto the Herb Martyr Road (FR 42A).
 (31.88461, -109.20631) Follow this road for 2.1 miles until you come to a fork in the road where traffic becomes one-way.
 Continuing on the right fork for another 0.12 mile, you will first come to the upper/overflow parking lot (formerly used as the trailhead parking lot when Herb Martyr was a developed campground).
 Continue through to a fork in the road and turn right to the lower lot.
-The trail begins at the edge of the parking lot, behind the restroom.
-(31.87247, -109.23473) Note that as of May 2015, the old trailhead at the upper lot is still signed with a Basin Trail sign and there is no sign at the new trailhead.
+The trail begins at the edge of the parking lot, behind the restroom, and is marked by an old sign for the Basin Trail.
+(31.87247, -109.23473)

 600 feet beyond the Basin Trail junction, after crossing the middle fork of Cave Creek and climbing to the Wilderness boundary, the Snowshed Basin Trail departs to the northeast.
 The Wilderness boundary is marked with a sign and an unusual metal pedestrian gate, but the trail signs at this junction have rotted and fallen to the ground in pieces.
 (31.86994, -109.23550)